Mad Dog Mandich Golf Classic

 Shula's Golf Club, Miami Lakes

-The creation of the Mad Dog Mandich Fishing Classic filled Jim and Bonnie Mandich with great pride and joy, as they loved to bring family, friends and the community together for a great weekend of fishing and fellowship, all while supporting Mariner Hospital’s Oncology Services.
-The Mad Dog Mandich Fishing Classic honors their memory.
+The creation of the Mad Dog Mandich Golf Classic filled Jim and Bonnie Mandich with great pride and joy, as they loved to bring family, friends and the community together for a great weekend of golf and fellowship.
+The Mad Dog Mandich Golf Classic honors their memory.

 Jim "Mad Dog" Mandich